-Allowing someone a power of attorney (POA) when you are unavailable or unable to decide can create confusion for many reasons.
-Further, you will probably face a legal conflict when you cannot decide about your estate, medical condition, or finances - personal or business.
+Allowing someone to have power of attorney (POA) when you are unavailable or unable to decide can create confusion for many reasons.
+Further, you may face a legal conflict if you cannot make important decisions about your estate, medical condition, or finances - personal or business.

-Small businesses are not immune to the same problems, so understanding what a power of attorney is and establishing one is an important step.
-Our article explains clearly what a power of attorney is and how you can give someone control over some aspects of your life.
-But first, briefly, and for context, what is a Power of attorney?
+Small businesses are not immune to the same problems, so understanding what a power of attorney is and establishing one is crucial.
+Below, we will clearly explain how you can give someone control over some aspects of your life.
+But first, what is a power of attorney?

 When you expect you won't manage your affairs at some point, it might be necessary to appoint someone.
 The very first step is to choose the person who will serve as your attorney-in-fact or agent.
 Appointing a power of attorney is significant but relatively straightforward - it's a matter of drafting paperwork.